Portugal: The Worlds #1 Retirement Haven FREE Report

 Health care in Portugal is fantastic.
 The state provides health care which is free for all citizens and legal residents in Portugal.

-The general rule of thumb for health care in Portugal is that it is free for all procedures except for dental care and cosmetic surgery.
+The general rule of thumb for health care here is that it is free for all procedures except for dental care and cosmetic surgery.

 You can expect to pay minor fees when it comes to visits to the emergency room, your family doctor, or requesting an ambulance (these fees are extremely affordable and range from US$6 to US$22).